walmartlabs/vizdeps/README.md

 Projects can be excluded, using the `--exclude` option.
 Alternately, you can focus on a subset of conflicting artifacts using the `--artifact` option.

-When different versions of the same artifact are in use, the output chart will include a diagram of how that artifact is used across the different module:
+When different versions of the same artifact are in use, the output document will include a diagram of how that artifact is used across the different modules:

 ![conflicts](images/conflicts.png)

 The lines in each chart identify dependencies; solid lines are explicit dependencies, dotted lines are transitive dependencies.

-When one version is the majority, it is highlighted in blue (and other versions are drawn in red).
+When one version of the artifact is the majority (based on total number of dependencies), it is highlighted in blue (and other versions are drawn in red).

 ## License